 Because of many things, New Fairfield is a great place for families with children to consider.
 First of all, many other families with children live here, making New Fairfield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, New Fairfield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, New Fairfield’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The people who call New Fairfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Fairfield residents report their race to be White, followed by Asian.
-Important ancestries of people in New Fairfield include Irish, German, English, and Polish.
+Important ancestries of people in New Fairfield include Italian, Irish, German, Polish, and English.

 The most common language spoken in New Fairfield is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and German/Yiddish.